jgeumlek/MoltenGamepad/documentation/profiles.md

 ##Extra Details

-MoltenGamepad keeps track of whether a input event is a key/button (0 or 1), or an axis/absolute (range of values).
+MoltenGamepad keeps track of whether a input event is a key/button (has only two values: pressed or not), or an axis/absolute (range of values).
 Similarly, MoltenGamepad uses output event names rather than numeric codes to know whether the output is a key or axis.
 Then an appropriate event translator is chosen to make this match.
 In general, MoltenGamepad attempts to do "the right thing".

 These event translators can be specified directly.